Clothing technology: Production

-The advent of industrialization included factories, specialized and technologically advanced equipment, and production lines for the mass production of textiles.
+The advent of industrialization included factories, specialized and technologically advanced equipment, and production lines for the mass production of textiles like natural and synthetic fibers.
 Globalization and advances in trade increased sourcing of materials and competition for wares across borders.
 The swadeshi movement in India was an effort to counteract the economic control and influence that British factories exerted over the one-time colony.
 Concerns have also been raised over the use of so-called sweat shops.

 Clothing lines based on famous designers have been featured and advertised in magazines and other media.
 Branding and [marketing] are features of the advertising age.
 Some designers have also become television and media personalities.
 In recent years fashion and design has also been the subject of television shows.

-The media and different networking sites have a tremendous effect on the production of clothing.
+The media and various social networking platforms heavily influence clothing production.
 Complex software is used to go through and analyze important data related to production and consumerism.
 This process needs to be done quickly and efficiently in order for companies to meet customer demand thus enhancing their profit and brand.